surabhi404/geojson/README.md

-To convert a file from json to geojson formatt
+To convert a file from json to geojson format